 About/Event Oslo Rookie Fest

-2015 will be the first time a World Rookie Tour stop comes to the Norwegian capital.
+2015 will be the first time a World Rookie Tour comes to the Norwegian capital.
 The Oslo Rookie Fest will be a part of the Oslo Winter Festival, a three days gathering for all winter sports.
 It is a family festival where you can test your skills in most winter sports and watch high level competition, all in one intimate arena.
 Some of the highlights are the Norwegian Cup Big Air, a snowboard and twintip competition, as well as activities for everyone such as alpine, cross country skiing, snowskate, TAC jr, snowboard and ski camp for the youngest kids, ice skating, ice fishing, snow sculpturing and many more.
 In between practice and competition, the WRT riders will be able to join all the other activities as well as the Norwegian Halfpipe Championships.

 The crew behind the Oslo Winter Festival are the previous organizers of The Arctic Challenge 1999 – 2014 and World Snowboarding Championships 2012.